Worth-NL/NotifyNL-OMC/Documentation/OMC - Documentation.md

 \* Copy-paste the _environment variable_ name and set the value of respective type like showed in the **Example** column from the above.
 \*\* GUID and UUID are representing the same data type in the following format: 8-4-4-4-12 and using Hexadecimal values (0-f).
 The difference is that UUID is used in cross-platform context, while GUID is the data type used in .NET

+\*\*\*NOTE:
+BRP access is secured using OAuth2 token exchange via Keycloak and mutual TLS (mTLS).
+The configured certificate and private key must be provided in PEM format and must be accessible by the running process.
+BRP data is considered highly sensitive; responses are not persisted and personal data is never logged.
 <h4 id="get_environment_variables">3.1.2.2.
 Get environment variables</h4>

 `OMC_AUTH_JWT_SECRET` - To be generated from any passwords manager.
 Like other **OMC*AUTH*[...]** configurations it's meant to be set by the user.